The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 Excessive force should not be used to control calves, nor any other animal in a market.
 No animals, including calves, should be driven or led over uneven or slippery floors that are likely to cause them to slip or fall.
 No animals should be obstructed or annoyed in a market.

-Use of an instrument capable of inflicting an electric shock is prohibited for use on calves in any market, as is the use of goads and hitting or prodding with a stick, other instrument or other thing.
+Use of an instrument capable of inflicting an electric shock is prohibited for use on calves in any market, as is the use of goads and hitting or prodding with a stick or other instrument etc.

-An adequate supply of suitable bedding must be provided in a market and during transit, and this must be dry when it is provided.
+An adequate supply of suitable bedding must be provided in a market and during transit, and this must be dry when it is provided and be replenished as necessary.
+The bedding should be sufficient to provide thermal and physical comfort.
 A thin dusting of sawdust would not be considered adequate.

 No overcrowding is permitted, neither at market nor in transit.
 Calves must all be able to lie down at the same time.
 Any pen used should be suitable for the size and species of that animal.